Welcome to the SYSC U8 travel program!

 The Sunday festival schedule is set by WYSL and is released just prior to the start of the season.
 Please note that all players are asked to arrive at their game 30 minutes prior to the start of the festival games for warm-up.
 As this is a travel league, you should expect that half of all games will be played in other towns and that there will be some travel time in reaching those fields.
 For this age group (under 8 year old), no scores or standings are published.

 The foundation of SYSC is based on parent participation, both at the Board level and at the team level.
 To make this the best experience possible for our U-8 children, we need parent participation.
-Every team is required to have at least two parent assistant-coaches who have been issued a coaching card by WYSL.
+Every team is required to have at least two parent assistant-coaches (3 is preferable) who have been issued a coaching card by WYSL.
 You do not need to be a professional soccer player to help manage the 4x4 format.
 The kids just need enthusiastic, engaged parents who are willing to help make this a fun experience.
 Scarsdale ATSC coaches will be present at the festivals as well but will not be dedicated to individual teams or fields.

 The requirements to get a coaching card for the Fall 2017 Season are minimal.
 Initially, you only need to apply for and clear a background check, which includes an online injury awareness training video.
 The two-hour Coach Orientation Course is also required by Winter.
 In order to maintain the coaching card for the start of the Spring season, you must also take the Level 2 Coaching Course by early April.
 Please see the Parent Volunteer Pre-requisite page for more details on requirements and course availability.
 You can sign up to be a parent volunteer during registration or after with the [email protected].